How to Start Making Your Own Cold Brew – A Step by Step Guide

 Why Is Cold Brew Better than Hot Brew Coffee

-• cold brew is coffee brewed with room temperature or cold water for a period of 12 hours up to 72 hours.
-Steeping time needs to be long when we don’t use heat to aid with extraction.
+• Cold brew is coffee brewed with room temperature or cold water for a period of 12 to 72 hours.
+The extended steeping time is necessary because heat is not used to aid in extraction.

-• Cold brew is much more stable than coffee brewed hot – it can be stored for up to a week without losing any freshness.
+• Cold brew is significantly more stable than coffee brewed hot—it can be stored for up to a week without losing freshness.

-• Normal coffee is extracted at temperatures between 195 °F and 205 °F. Cold brew is prepared with water temperature between 41 °F and 86 °F.
+• Traditional coffee is extracted at temperatures between 195 °F and 205 °F, while cold brew is prepared with water temperatures ranging from 41 °F to 86 °F.

-• Cold brew is not to be confused with iced coffee, which is coffee (normally espresso but can also be filter coffee) brewed hot then poured over ice.
+• Cold brew should not be confused with iced coffee, which is coffee (normally espresso but can also be filter coffee) brewed hot and then poured over ice.

-• Brewing coffee cold allows us to extract compounds from the coffee beans that we don’t get in hot coffee.
-Cold brew has a different chemical construction to hot coffee.
-This is because some coffee compounds are unstable and heat destroys them.
+• Brewing coffee cold allows for the extraction of compounds from the coffee beans that are not present in hot coffee.
+Cold brew has a different chemical composition compared to hot coffee because some coffee compounds are unstable and are destroyed by heat.

-• The lack of oil in cold brew means that it is easier on a sensitive stomach and some people prefer it because of this.
+• The absence of oil in cold brew makes it gentler on sensitive stomachs, and some individuals prefer it for this reason.

-• Cold Brew typically has more caffeine content than hot coffee.
+• Cold brew typically has a higher caffeine content than hot coffee.

-• Because of the long brewing time, cold brew is normally brewed as a coffee concentrate that we then dilute and serve.
+• Due to the lengthy brewing time, cold brew is usually made as a coffee concentrate, which is then diluted and served.

 Different types of Cold Brew

-The two main types of cold brew these days are immersion cold brew or drip cold brew.
+The two main types of cold brew today are immersion cold brew and drip cold brew.
+According to the Specialty Coffee Association, cold-brew extraction parameters have recommended guidelines.
 Cold drip is also known as Dutch cold brew.

-Ok, there are more cold brew coffee preparation methods, and the industry is catching up in an effort to cut the long brewing times associated with the immersion cold brew.
+There are more cold brew coffee preparation methods, and the industry is advancing to reduce the long brewing times associated with immersion cold brew. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines)

 Different Types of Immersion Brewing